pwitiw/eng-thesis-webapp/src/main/client/bower_components/angular-bootstrap/README.md

 angular.module('myModule', ['ui.bootstrap']);
 ```

-If you're a Browserify or Webpack person, you can do:
+If you're a Browserify or Webpack user, you can do:

 ```js
 var uibs = require('angular-ui-bootstrap');